edgarberm/Parallax/README.md

 # Parallax
-Parallax.js is a lightweight and simple parallax effect.
-Simple to use and works with the mouse, with the scroll and reacts to the orientation of your smart device.
+Parallax.js is a lightweight and simple mouse parallax effect.
+Simple to use and works with the mouse and soon reacts to the orientation of your smart device.

 ##Usage